 C∙dVdt= -Ichan-Isyn-Ipump (3.1)

-where: C is the neuronal membrane capacitance; Ichan are currents of ion channels; Isyn are synaptic currents; Ipump are pump currents.
+where C is the neuronal membrane capacitance; Ichan are currents of ion channels; Isyn are synaptic currents; Ipump are pump currents.

 The synaptic currents and currents of ion channels which are implemented by the LSNS core are considered as different types of ion channels and classified by gate variables.
 The current version of the LSNS package supports: (i) voltage-gated ion channels which open or close depending on membrane potential, (ii) other-gated ion channels like calcium-dependent potassium channels, leak channel, etc; (iii) ligand-gated (synapses) ion channels open or close depending on binding of ligands to the channel.